 Are easily produced and disseminated

-Result in high mortality rates
+Result in high mortality rates and could have a major public health impact

-Result in low mortality rates
+Result in moderate morbidity rates and low mortality rates

-Have potential for high mortality rates
+Have potential for high morbidity and mortality rates and major health impact

-Require special preparedness actions
+Require special public health preparedness actions

-Require enhancement of diagnostic and surveillance capability
+Require enhanced diagnostic capacity and disease surveillance

 Have potential to cause public panic and social disruption

-Research efforts in biodefense are directed at
+Research efforts in biodefense are directed at:

-- understanding the basic biology of potential bioterrorism agents
+- Understanding the basic biology of potential bioterrorism agents

-- understanding the interaction between the human immune system and these microorganisms
+- Understanding the interaction between the human immune system and these microorganisms

-- developing and improving drugs and vaccines that are effective against bioterrorism agents
+- Developing and improving drugs and vaccines that are effective against bioterrorism agents

-- developing tools to quickly and accurately diagnose diseases caused by these agents
+- Developing tools to quickly and accurately diagnose diseases caused by these agents

-- establishing resources and biosafety laboratories to facilitate biodefense research.
+- Establishing resources and biosafety laboratories to facilitate biodefense research

 Research at Baylor College of Medicine